YezhouLi/628_Module_2/README.md

 This folder includes the slides for our presentation.

 ## Summary
-This summary summarized the process of module 2.
+This summary summarizes the process of module 2.
 It tells how we think and waht we do.

 ## Shiny link
 https://clarefrost.shinyapps.io/shiny_628_group4/